Jiyath5516F/Role-Assign-Based-On-Google-Spreadsheet-Discord-Bot/README.md

 # Role Assign Based On Google Spreadsheet Discord Bot

 ## Purpose of this bot:
-This app automatically assign roles for users on discord based on **Based On Google Spreadsheet** response.
+This app automatically assign roles for users on discord based on **Google Spreadsheet** response.

 ## Note:
 ⚠️⚠️ USE THIS ON YOUR OWN RISK ⚠️⚠️!!